-- 23.1 Our School recognises that all pupils have a right to be safe.
-Some pupils may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 23.2 When the school is considering excluding, either for a fixed term or permanently, a vulnerable pupil or one who is the subject of a Child Protection Plan, or where there is an existing child protection file, we will conduct a holistic multi-agency risk-assessment prior to making the decision to exclude.
+- 21.2 Children who are lesbian, gay, bisexual or transgender, or perceived to be, may be at greater risk of harm.
+Being LGBTQ+ in itself doesn't put children at a greater risk, but they might be targeted by their peers, or might not have a trusted adult they can talk to.
+We all can create a safe space for pupils to speak out or share their concerns. - 21.3 Children who see, hear or experience the effects of domestic abuse are victims in their own right.
+See Annex B in KCSiE 22 for further information. - 23.4 When the school is considering excluding, either for a fixed term or permanently, a vulnerable pupil or one who is the subject of a Child Protection Plan, or where there is an existing child protection file, we will conduct a holistic multi-agency risk-assessment prior to making the decision to exclude.
 In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment should be completed prior to convening a meeting of the governing body.